wild-devops/pwshake/doc/step.md

   - name: my_beauty_named_step
     script: your_ugly_named_script
   ```
-  This ability is useful for composing readable configs with many tasks of the similar type.
+  This ability is useful for composing readable configs with many steps of the similar type.

   Example:
   ```